vanessaxuuan/tp/docs/DeveloperGuide.md

 should be able to accomplish most of the tasks faster using commands than using the mouse.
 5. The user interface should be easy to understand for beginner users.
 6. The commands should feel intuitive and easy to pick up and remember to a beginner user.
-7. A module should be able to have up to `20` classes.
-8. A class should be able to have up to `50` students.
-9. The source code should be open source.
+7. The source code should be open source.
-10. The product is free and ready-to-use as soon as one downloads it.
+8. The product is free and ready-to-use as soon as one downloads it.
-11. The product should work offline, without an Internet connection.
+9. The product should work offline, without an Internet connection.

 *{More to be added}*